tdjohnson7/100hoursProjectTest/README.md

 **Tech used:** HTML, CSS, JavaScript, EJS, Node, Express, MongoDB

 The app is built by using Javascript, EJS and CSS on the frontend with a Node.js backend.
-Each select element a different set on information from the MongoDB database based on the values of the other select elements to show the correct stats for the unit specified.
+Each select element houses a different set on information from the MongoDB database based on the values of the other select elements to show the correct stats for the unit specified (civ > unit > age > techs available.)
 Once the user has chosed two teams and they hit the submit button, the form is sent to the Node.js server and a series of calculations are used to determine a team's true damage (damage minus armor, etc.) and time to kill the other team.
 Once the calculations are complete a response is sent back and the page is updated with javascript.

 ## Optimizations